 Activity in the East Central Scotland property market has continued to improve, according to the latest figures from ESPC’s House Price Report, despite an ease in growth over the summer months.

-During the three months from December to February the number of homes sold across Edinburgh, the Lothians and Fife rose by 13% annually.
+Between June and August this year, the number of homes sold across Edinburgh, the Lothians and Fife rose by 13% annually.
 However, in Spring of this year, annual growth in sales was standing at over 30%.
 Continue reading

 This summer Brits typically chomped their way through 9000 calories worth of food at barbecues – indicating that, for many, moderation goes out the window when it comes to outdoor eating.